-Upon-Plan-adoption, the County-shall implement policies-to-ensure-that-adequate-land is available-in the-future to support components of infrastructure-required for projected population growth.
+Upon Plan adoption, the County-shall implement policies to ensure that adequate land is available in the future to support components of infrastructure required for projected population growth.

-b) -- Road right-of-way-protection_for-major and minor-arterials-and-collector-roads (Right-of-Way-Map);

-c) Right-of-way-protection-around-the-entrances-to-highway-and-interstate-exchanges; and d)-On-site-circulation-requirements to relieve-congestion on major-readways.

-1.07.02 Land-suitable for utility facilities to support future development needs shall be identified by the County Public Works Department and, by amendment, designated on the Future Land Use Map for private or public acquisition.
+- 1.07.01 An "Access" Land Development Regulation shall be adopted which establishes criteria - a) Specific numbers of parking spaces and feet of buffering required to support various commercial/industrial/recreational-activities: - b) Road right-of-way-protection for major and minor arterials and collector roads (Right-of-Way-Map); - c) Right-of-way protection around the entrances to highway and interstate exchanges; and - d) On site circulation requirements to relieve congestion on major readways. - 1.07.02 Land-suitable for utility facilities-to-support future development needs shall-be-identified by the County Public Works Department and, by amendment, designated on the Future Land-Use Map for private or public acquisition.

-The exact number of acros required for future infrastructure facilities shall be established on a population/facility ratio basis as related to those facilities currently available to County residents at the County's current population.
-(Reference Future Land Use Element Tables A-6 and A-16 adopted with the Element's Ceals, Objectives and Policies by reference).
+The exact number of acres required for future infrastructure facilities shall be established on a population/facility ratio basis as related to those facilities currently available to County residents at the County's current population.
+(Reference Future Land Use Element Tables A-6 and A-16 adopted with the Element's Goals, Objectives and Policies by reference).